SpikingNetwork/TrainSpikingNet.jl/README.md

 wpWeightIn.jld2  wpIndexIn.jld2       nc0.jld2    p.jld2
 ```

-Train a model by iteratively updating the weights with sequential
+Now, Train a model by iteratively updating the weights with sequential
 presentations of the stimulus.
 The trained weights are stored in additional
 JLD2 files and the correlations to the targets dumped to the standard output.
 Use the `-t` flag to thread the CPU version of train.jl; it has no effect